Ousted South Korean President Park Geun-hye arrested

 "The court recognizes the need, necessity and reasonableness of the suspect's arrest."

 Prosecutors announced Monday that they were seeking to arrest Park on charges relating to abuse of power, accepting bribes and leaking important information.

+"The suspect abused the mighty power and position as President to take bribes from companies and infringed upon the freedom of corporate management and leaked important confidential official information," the statement from the Seoul Central District Prosecutor's Office said.

 Park had been held in a temporary detention facility at the Seoul Central District Prosecutor's Office Building ahead of the court's decision.

-Park will be taken to Seoul Detention Center, which is located just outside Seoul and where her confidant Choi Soon-sil and some of the high-profile figures embroiled in an ongoing scandal, including Samsung heir Lee Jae-yong, have been detained.
+She was taken to Seoul Detention Center on Friday, the same location where her confidant Choi Soon-sil and some of the high-profile figures embroiled in the ongoing scandal, including Samsung heir Lee Jae-yong, have been detained.

-"The suspect abused the mighty power and position as president to take bribes from companies and infringed upon the freedom of corporate management and leaked important confidential official information," the statement from the Seoul Central District Prosecutor's Office said.

-Park has not yet been formally indicted, prosecutors told CNN, and it's unclear when that will occur.
+Park has not yet been formally indicted, prosecutors said.
+Prosecutors can detain Park for up to 20 days before formally charging her.

 Park was removed from office on March 10, after South Korea's Constitutional Court upheld a decision to impeach her for alleged corruption.

-The former president was accused of helping a confidant raise donations from companies for foundations she had set up.
+The former President was accused of helping a confidant raise donations from companies for foundations she had set up.

 The scandal dominated the headlines in South Korea and prompted mass protests when it emerged late last year.
-The controversy centered around Park's friend and close adviser, Choi Soon-sil, who is alleged to have significant and inappropriate influence over Park.
-Choi is currently on trial for abuse of power and fraud.
+The controversy centered around Park's friend and close adviser, Choi, who is alleged to have significant and inappropriate influence over Park.
+Choi is on trial for abuse of power and fraud.

 The Constitutional Court's impeachment ruling stripped Park of her presidential immunity and cleared the way for prosecutors to seek her arrest.